MattEding/matteding.github.io/_posts/__04-23-19-sparse-matrices.md

 LIL stores information in `lil.rows` where each list represents a row index and the elements inside the list match columns.
 In a parallel array, `lil.data`, the NNZ values are stored.
 But unlike other sparse formats, these subarrays *cannot* be explicitly passed to the constructor; LIL matrices must be made from either an empty state or from existing matrices, dense or sparse.
-Below is an illustration of various techniques to build up a LIL matrix.
+Below is an illustration of various techniques used to build up a LIL matrix.

 ```python
 In []: lil = sparse.lil_matrix((6, 5), dtype=int)